 Potential homeowners are given a real à la carte menu of the variety of landscapes to choose from.
 Spending holidays in different regions is helpful in making a final decision and if you are able, try to visit at different times of the year so that you are aware of what the winter climate and atmosphere are like.

-We are happy to help you spend your holidays in some of our collection of more than 400 top Croatian villas which we have in offer for rent.
-After your first experience of Croatian beauties, be sure to find your new second home in Croatia among our properties for sale.
+We are happy to help you spend your holidays in some of our collection of more than 500 top Croatian villas which we have in offer for rent.
+After your first experience of Croatian beauties, be sure to find your new second home in Croatia in our offer of more than 1000 properties for sale.
 Each day we add new properties for sale.

 Croatia is top tourist destination in Europe, Croatia is European union country.